 Sensei Jim Daly (left) & Andrew Daly (right)

 have over 65 years combined training in Wado Ryu Karate.
-All of the black belts in the club are fully qualified in sports first aid and have advanced DBS checks.
-Health and Fitness in Bridgwater
+All of the black belts in the club have DBS checks.
+Promoting Health and Fitness in Bridgwater.

 Our Dojo is fully matted and in a safe and secure community centre.
 We have sole occupancy during training sessions.